-Rosalyn R. LaPier is an award winning Indigenous writer and historian.
-She studies the intersection of Indigenous environmental knowledge learned from elders and the academic study of history and religion of Indigenous people.
+Rosalyn R. LaPier is an award winning Indigenous writer and ethnobotanist with a BA in physics and PhD in environmental history.
+Rosalyn studies the intersection of traditional ecological knowledge (TEK) learned from elders and the academic study of environmental history and religion.

 Rosalyn is an enrolled member of the Blackfeet Tribe in Montana and Métis.

 Research Associate, Women's Studies in Religion Program, Harvard Divinity School, Harvard University